gabrielSoudry/Monopoly/Readme.md

 The **“presenter”**  Acts upon the model and the view.
 It retrieves data from the model, and displays it in the view.
 The Presenter receives the input from users via View, then process the user’s data with the help of Model and passing the results back to the View.
 Presenter communicates with view through interface.
 Interface is defined in presenter class, to which it pass the required data.
+It correspond to our .cs files of our .xaml files.

 ## Singleton